orion-project/rezonator2/help/matrix/ElemPoint.rst

 Point Element
 =============

-It is a helper element having a unity matrix.
+The point element is a helper element having a unity matrix.
 It does not affect propagating beam anyhow.
-The element differs from :doc:`ElemFlatMirror` only in visual representation but exactly the same in calculations.
+The element differs from :doc:`ElemFlatMirror` only in visual representation but the same in calculations.

     .. image:: ../../img/elem/ElemPoint.svg